Robert M. Kaufman: Civic involvement

-Among his many civic posts, Robert Kaufman has served as chairman of the Times Square Business Improvement District, and the Fund for Modern Courts, as president of the American Judicature Society, and has served on the board of the New York Community Trust as vice chairman, and is now a consulting member.
-He has served on the executive committees of the Legal Aid Society, New York Lawyers for the Public Interest, and Volunteers of Legal Service and is on the resource board of the National Association of Women Judges.
+Among his many civic posts, Robert Kaufman had served as chairman of the Times Square Business Improvement District, and the Fund for Modern Courts, as president of the American Judicature Society, and had served on the board of The New York Community Trust as vice chairman, and was a consulting member.
+He had served on the executive committees of the Legal Aid Society, New York Lawyers for the Public Interest, and Volunteers of Legal Service and was on the resource board of the National Association of Women Judges.

-He is also on the board of directors of Legal Momentum (formerly the NOW Legal Defense and Education Fund), Citizens Union of the City of New York, Women's Research and Education Institute, Visiting Nurse Service of New York, VNSNY Hospice and Public Health Solutions and is a trustee of Brooklyn Law School and on the advisory board of the Alliance for National Defense.
+He was also on the board of directors of Legal Momentum (formerly the NOW Legal Defense and Education Fund), Citizens Union of the City of New York, Women's Research and Education Institute, VNS Health, VNS Health Hospice Care and Public Health Solutions and was a trustee of Brooklyn Law School and on the advisory board of the Alliance for National Defense.
 From 1986 to 1988, Kaufman also served as president of the New York City Bar Association.
-He has previously served as chairman of the association’s executive committee.
+He had previously served as chairman of the association’s executive committee.

-He is also a former member of the board of visitors of the U.S. Military Academy (West Point), the Defense Advisory Committee on Women in the Services, the judicial advisory committees to Senators Javits and Moynihan, the Administrative Conference of the United States, and the U. S. Delegation to the International Conference of Courts of Military Appeals.
+He was also a former member of the board of visitors of the U.S. Military Academy (West Point), the Defense Advisory Committee on Women in the Services, the judicial advisory committees to Senators Javits and Moynihan, the Administrative Conference of the United States, and the U. S. Delegation to the International Conference of Courts of Military Appeals.
 He was also a member of the New York City Quadrennial Commission on Compensation of Elected Officials and chaired the New York State Board of Public Disclosure and the advisory committee to the New York State Board of Elections.